ppetar3333/ppetar3333/README.md

 ### Hi there 👋, Petar Petrovic
-#### I am a Frontend Developer with expertise in Angular and NestJS
+#### I am a Frontend Developer with expertise in Angular
 > I'm Petar from Serbia, and I specialize in Frontend Development, with a strong focus on Angular.
 I have a passion for learning new technologies and languages.
-In addition to my expertise in Angular, I also have experience in Software Development with Java and Go which i also find very exciting.
+In addition to my expertise in Angular, I also have experience in Software Development with Java and NestJS which i also find very exciting.

 - 🔭 I’m currently working on web applications
 - 🌱 I’m currently improving at JavaScript frameworks and libraries